Jovaan-Whitton/Network-Traffic-Analysis-Threat-Detection/README.md

 # Network Traffic Analysis and Threat Detection

 ## Project Overview
-This hands-on lab from Hack The Box focused on analyzing captured network traffic using **Wireshark** and **tcpdump**.
-The goal was to detect suspicious behavior, extract indicators of compromise (IOCs), and understand traffic anomalies that could indicate cyberattacks.
+This project documents my hands-on journey through the Network Traffic Analysis module on Hack The Box Academy.
+It introduced me to real-world principles and techniques used by both offensive and defensive cybersecurity practitioners to analyze, filter, and interpret network traffic.
+Through a series of guided and unguided labs, I practiced using Wireshark and tcpdump to detect suspicious behavior, extract indicators of compromise (IOCs), and reconstruct attacker behavior from captured data

+---
+Module Scope

+This HTB module provides foundational knowledge of network traffic analysis.
+It teaches defenders how to inspect historical and live network activity to identify vulnerabilities and signs of compromise.
+I learned:

+- Core traffic analysis principles
+- Tcpdump fundamentals for CLI-based inspection
+- Practical Wireshark filtering and protocol analysis

+The module is rated Medium and assumes comfort with Linux, networking, and basic security operations.

 ---